GokuMohandas/casual-digressions/notes/qa_goku.md

-## - [Learning to Learn how to Answer Questions for Question/Answer Tasks: Analysis and Implementations for Recent Deep Q/A Architectures (WIP)]
+## - [Learning to Learn how to Answer Questions for Question/Answer Tasks: An In-depth Analysis and Implementations for Recent Deep Q/A Architectures (WIP)]

 Make  a TLDR